open-osp/open-osp/README.md

 ## Adding SSL
 After deploying, there will be auto-generated ssl keys that are provided but if you have one for that generated you can simply copy them to the `conf` folder and rename them as `ssl.crt` and `ssl.key`.

-You can now restart your OpenOsp by doing `./start.sh`
+You can now restart your OpenOsp by doing `./openosp start`

 ## Backups
 Backups will create backups for your OpenOsp database and OscarDocuments.